Leadership Conference for Women in Water and Wastewater

 Kelley frequently speaks to utilities and businesses on best practices for branding and communication.
 She holds a Bachelor of Arts in Broadcast Journalism from Eastern Kentucky University and prior to Louisville Water, Kelley worked in television news.

-Lynda DiMenna, Vice President and Chief Environmental and Safety Officer, American Water
+Lynda DiMenna, Vice President, Chief Environmental Officer, American Water

 Lynda DiMenna VP, Chief Environmental Officer, American Water Lynda DiMenna serves as VP, Chief Environmental Officer for American Water.
 In this role DiMenna drives American Water’s focus on environmental stewardship and to evaluate and improve the company’s current impact on the environment and communities they serve to increase sustainability for the future.
 Through her expertise in environmental leadership, she will support American Water’s efforts in water quality, water management, system resiliency, as well as other environmental, social, and governance issues.